Social Security Disability Lawyer

-You may be thinking, “how can I afford an attorney if I can’t work and am not collecting disability benefits?”
-At The Law Offices of Mark T. Hurt, we represent SSD clients on a contingency fee basis.
-We don’t require a retainer or up-front payment, and we only are paid if you obtain benefits.
-Thus, you can secure our representation without having to come out-of-pocket for any fees while your matter is ongoing.
+At The Law Offices of Mark T. Hurt, we represent clients seeking SSD benefits on a contingency fee basis, meaning we do not require a retainer, and we are only paid if you obtain benefits.
+As a result, you can secure experienced SSD representation without having to come out of pocket for any legal fees to get started with your SSD claim.

 In certain limited situations, an attorney may be entitled to charge more than $6,000, including:

-- If a first attorney is fired and a second lawyer is hired; or
+- If a first attorney is terminated and a second lawyer is hired; or

-- If benefits are denied at an administrative hearing, and an appeal to the Appeals Council or federal court is needed.
+- If benefits are denied at an Administrative Hearing, and an appeal to the Appeals Council or in federal court is required.

-Before charging more than the statutory cap, a lawyer must file a fee petition with the SSA and receive approval.
+The legal fees for social security benefit representation are governed by law.
+Before charging more than the statutory cap, an SSD attorney must file a petition with the SSA and receive approval.

 What is a Contingency Fee?